-Home & Garden Home 8 Fruits You Think Are Vegetables By Robin Shreeves Robin Shreeves Writer Cairn University Rowan University Wine School of Philadelphia Robin Shreeves is a freelance writer who focuses on sustainability, wine, travel, food, parenting, and spirituality. our editorial process Updated September 6, 2022 Share Twitter Pinterest Email Home & Garden Pest Control Natural Cleaning DIY Family Green Living Thrift & Minimalism Sustainable Eating Botanists will tell you a tomato is a fruit, and many people already know that.
+Home & Garden Home 8 Fruits You Think Are Vegetables They're masquerading behind a lack of sweetness.
+By Robin Shreeves Robin Shreeves Writer Cairn University Rowan University Wine School of Philadelphia Robin Shreeves is a freelance writer who focuses on sustainability, wine, travel, food, parenting, and spirituality.
+Learn about our editorial process Updated September 6, 2022 Share Twitter Pinterest Email Treehugger / Sanja Kostic Home & Garden Pest Control Natural Cleaning DIY Family Green Living Thrift & Minimalism Sustainable Eating Botanists will tell you a tomato is a fruit, and many people already know that.
 But what many people don't know is that in the United States, tomatoes are legally vegetables.
 In 1893, the Supreme Court ruled that a tomato should be classified as a vegetable "based on the ways in which it is used, and the popular perception to this end."
 If you're wondering why the Supreme Court was ruling on something like this, it had to do with taxes.
 Vegetables at the time were taxed, but fruits were not.
-There are other fruits that we consider vegetables, based on popular perception and the ways they're used.
-Here are several more that may surprise you.
-Olives Olives are a fruit because they come from the flower of the olive tree.
-(Photo: Tomo Jesenicnik/Shutterstock) If you had asked me, I might have said olives were a vegetable, not a fruit.
+Generally speaking, fruits are the seed-bearing part of a plant that requires pollination to grow and whose dissemination will spread the species further afield.
+Vegetables tend to be the edible stems, leaves, roots, bulbs and other parts of a plant.
+There is disagreement about classification in some cases, as well as confusion caused by the perceived sweetness and savoriness of various fruits and vegetables, which is what we explore in this post.
+What follows is a list of fruits that we consider to be vegetables, based on popular perception and the ways they're used.
+These may surprise you.
+Olives Enrique DÃaz / Getty Images If you had asked me, I might have said olives were a vegetable, not a fruit.
 But olives are a fruit because they come from the flower of the olive tree.
 A fruit comes from the mature ovary of a plant and the ovary is found in the flower.
 That's why all of these vegetables are technically fruit—they grow from a flower.
 Eggplant Abdul Aziz Mohamed / Getty Images We certainly treat eggplants like vegetables.
 I've never seen them eaten raw.
-They are savory — or sometimes a little bitter — not sweet.
-But not only are eggplants botanically fruits, they are considered berries.
-Very, very large berries.
+They are savory and sometimes a little bitter, but never sweet.
+But not only are eggplants botanically fruits, they are considered berries—very, very large berries.
 I don't see myself throwing one into a smoothie anytime soon, though.
-Pumpkins and Squash Steve Satushek / Getty Images Pumpkins and other types of squash, including zucchini, start out from a flower on a vine, and so they're technically fruits.
-Cucumbers Cucumbers, like their squash cousins, are technically a fruit.
-(Photo: LedyX/Shutterstock) Cucumbers are closely related to pumpkins and squash, and like their cousins, are technically fruit.
+Pumpkins and Squash Steve Satushek / Getty Images Pumpkins and other types of squash, including zucchini (aka summer squash), start out from a flower on a vine that requires pollination to grow, so they're technically fruits.
+If you're feeling confused, you can also think of fruits as any "fleshy or dry ripened ovary of a flowering plant" that encloses seeds.
+Cucumbers Treehugger / Sanja Kostic Cucumbers are closely related to pumpkins and squash, and like their cousins, are technically fruit.
 When you see one hanging from the vine with the flower still attached at the end, it makes some sense, doesn't it?
 Green Beans Christoph K_tteritzsch / Getty Images Green beans certainly seem like vegetables, don't they?
-When a picky child doesn't want to eat green beans, what does mom or dad say?
+When a picky child doesn't want to eat green beans, what does Mom or Dad say?
 "Eat your vegetables."
-Maybe if green beans were called a fruit, which is technically accurate, the kid would be more inclined to eat them.
-Okra Okra — no matter which family you think it belongs to — has been gaining popularity for years.
-(Photo: Brent Hofaker/Shutterstock) Okra's popularity has been growing in the past few years, and while it hasn't earned the status of an "it" vegetable yet like kale or cauliflower, it may still earn that moniker.
-If it does, you'll know it's really not an "it" vegetable.
-It's an "it" fruit.
-Peppers Habanero peppers come in lovely shades.
-(Photo: Joshua Resnick/Shutterstock) It really seems wrong that peppers are on this list, especially when you realize that something like a Habanero —a pepper that's 70 times hotter than a jalapeño—is technically a fruit.
-But whether the pepper is on the sweet side like a bell pepper or on the super spicy side like a Habanero, they are all derived from a flower and therefore are fruits.
-Why do we call some fruits vegetables?
-Technically, this ratatouille is a savory, baked dish full of fruit.
-(Photo: Oksana Mizina/Shutterstock) Why did all these fruits come to be known as vegetables?
-The best guess is that since they're not sweet because the natural sugars in them are low, people who cooked them put them in the vegetable category along with true vegetables that come from the leaves, stalks, roots, tubers and bulbs of a plant, or vegetables that are the flower of the plant, like broccoli.
+Maybe if green beans were called a fruit, which is botanically accurate, the kid would be more inclined to eat them.
+The fruit designation makes sense when you think about it, though; the pods enclose small beans or seeds that sometimes taste sweet and would propagate the species if replanted.
+Okra Veena Nair / Getty Images Okra's popularity has been growing in the past few years, and while it hasn't yet earned the status of an "it" vegetable like kale or cauliflower, it may still earn that moniker.
+If it does, you'll know it's really not an "it" vegetable; it's an "it" fruit.
+The entire seed-packed pod is edible and can grow up to a length of seven inches.
+Peppers Owen Franken / Getty Images It really seems wrong that peppers are on this list, especially when you realize that something like a habanero—a pepper that's 70 times hotter than a jalapeño—is technically a fruit.
+But whether the pepper is on the sweet side like a bell pepper or on the super spicy side like a habanero, they are all derived from a flower and therefore are fruits.
+Why Do We Call Some Fruits Vegetables?
+Olives for Dinner / Getty Images Why did all these fruits come to be known as vegetables?
+The best guess is that since they're not sweet, due to the natural sugars in them being low, people who cooked them put them in the vegetable category.
+There they joined the ranks of true vegetables that come from the leaves, stalks, roots, tubers and bulbs of a plant, or vegetables that are the flower of the plant, like broccoli.
 But think about it.
-A dish like ratatouille made from tomato, eggplant and squash, botanically speaking, is just a baked fruit salad.
+A dish such as ratatouille, made from tomato, eggplant, and squash, is, botanically speaking, just a baked fruit salad.